creativetimofficial/tailwind-starter-kit/README.md

 ### CSS Components

 Tailwind Starter Kit comes with 120 Fully Coded CSS elements.
+The elements are coded using the TailwindCSS Framework.

 ### Pages

-This extension also comes with 4 sample pages.
+This extension also comes with 4 full-fledged sample pages that a dev can use to make a website in a rush.

 ### JavaScript Components

-We also feature 16 dynamic components.
+We also feature 16 dynamic components built with the help of JS, again, to make websites easily and in a short time.

 ## Table of Contents